AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ## Position

 By default, event markers are bound to the X-axis, but you can also bind them to a series value.
-To set the position of event markers, call the {api:anychart.core.stock.eventMarkers.Controller#position}position(){api} method with one of the following parameters:
+To set the position of event markers, call the {api:anychart.core.stock.eventMarkers.Controller#position}position(){api} method with one of the parameters listed in {api:anychart.enums.EventMarkerPosition}anychart.enums.EventMarkerPosition{api}:

 * `"axis"` (default)
 * `"series"`